'Pogba is not my property & for sure not Solskjaer's' – Raiola slams Man Utd boss in Instagram rant | Goal.com

 Paul Pogba's agent, Mino Raiola, has hit back at Ole Gunnar Solskjaer over the Manchester United manager's claims that the midfielder belongs to the club.

-Solskjaer made the comments in response to Raiola's suggestion that Pogba would be open to a return to Juventus in the summer.
+Solskjaer responded to Raiola's suggestion that Pogba could return to Juventus in the summer by stating that the Red Devils are in control of his future.

+"I've not spoken to Mino that is for sure.
+And, no, I haven't sat down and told Paul to tell Mino what he should say.
+Paul is our player and not Mino's," the Norwegian said.

-And the France star's representative took to Instagram to criticise the coach.
+Raiola took to Instagram to take a dig back at Solskjaer, reminding him that the France star is his own man.

 "But before Solskjaer makes comments about things I say he should inform himself better about the content of what has been said.